Sanjivkumar100/TransArt-Speech-to-Image-Generation/README.md

 - **Asynchronous API Calls** using `asyncio` for faster performance.
 - **Support for Multiple Languages** beyond Tamil.
 - **Improved Image Prompts** using GPT-based prompt engineering.

-Would you like me to modify or improve any part of the project? 🚀